ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0001_Control_of_Quality_Records.md

 Since all records and changes to records are retained in perpetuity, records should never be lost.

- * If it is the case that a record cannot be found, a Corrective and Preventive Action report should be filed and an investigation conducted in accordance with [SOP-0003 Corrective and Preventive Action](https://github.com/ehwest/mdn_qms/blob/master/SOP_Standard_Operating_Procedures/SOP_0003_Corrective_and_Preventative_action.md)
+ * If it is the case that a record cannot be found, a Corrective and Preventive Action report should be filed and an investigation conducted in accordance with chapter 3.

 Source code is retained in a distributed GitHub repository that is inherently backedup by the number of cloned copies of the data.

-Customer records in databases are maintained in dedicated Linux Volumes that are subject to snapshots being taken daily.
+Customer records in databases are maintained in dedicated Linux Volumes where snapshots are to be automatically taken daily.

 ## Provision of Records to Customers